greyblake/alis/README.md

 ## Why?

-In some cases `alis` UNIX tool can not satisfy us.
+In some cases `alias` UNIX tool can not satisfy us.
 For example how would make `gem install` use `--no-rdoc` and `--no-ri` options by default?
 That is why I create Alis.
 Alis is more flexible tool to create aliases.

 ## Installation